brdav/refign/README.md

 (1) aligning the normal-condition image to the corresponding adverse-condition image using an uncertainty-aware dense matching network, and
 (2) refining the adverse prediction with the normal prediction using an adaptive label correction mechanism.
 We design custom modules to streamline both steps and set the new state of the art for domain-adaptive semantic segmentation on several adverse-condition benchmarks, including ACDC and Dark Zurich.
-The approach introduces no extra training parameters, minimal computational overhead---during training only---and can be used as a drop-in extension to improve any given self-training-based UDA method.
+The approach introduces no extra training parameters, minimal computational overhead—during training only—and can be used as a drop-in extension to improve any given self-training-based UDA method.

 ## Usage